Substring Complexity in Sublinear Space: Time Using Space in the Comparison Model

-The first trick is based on the following remark: The linear-time constant-space pattern matching algorithm (e.g.,~\cite{DBLP:journals/tcs/BreslauerGM13}) for reporting the occurrences of $M$ reports the occurrences of $M$ in real time from left to right.
-Every such occurrence $m$ of $M$ implies a block $L'$ of length $b$ on the left of $m$ starting at position $m-b$ and ending at position $m-1$, and a fragment $R'$ of length $2b$ starting at position $m+|M|$ and ending at position $m+|M|+2b-1$.
+The first trick is based on the following remark: The pattern matching algorithm for reporting the occurrences of $M$ (e.g.,~\cite{DBLP:journals/tcs/BreslauerGM13}) reports the occurrences of $M$ in real-time from left to right.
+Every such occurrence $m$ of $M$ is preceded by a block $L'$ of length $b$ on the left of $m$ starting at position $m-b$ and ending at position $m-1$, and it is succeeded by a fragment $R'$ of length $2b$ starting at position $m+|M|$ and ending at position $m+|M|+2b-1$.
 We thus need to find the longest common prefix of $R$ and $R'$ and the longest common suffix of $L$ and $L'$.
 Let us describe the process for the longest common prefix of $R$ and $R'$.
 (The procedure for the longest common suffix of $L$ and $L'$ is analogous and is executed simultaneously.)